-NZ's biggest local authority is on high alert after massive denial of service attacks on the New Zealand Stock Exchange (NZX), MetService, TSB, Kiwibank and others.
+NZ's biggest local authority is on high alert after massive denial of service attacks on the New Zealand Stock Exchange and MetService among others.

 While the attack is being referred to as a cyber-attack, a council meeting agenda said it was more accurately described as a data network attack involving an outside party flooding the networks with more data than it could handle.